dy/spect/README.md

 :ferris_wheel: Reinvented wheel formula:
 > _Spect_ ≈ _jQuery_ + (_React hooks_ − _React_).

-The API is based on a set of modern framework practices (proxies, vdom/incremental-dom, hooks, observers, frp etc.), design research, experiments and proofs.
+The API is based on a set of modern framework practices (proxies, vdom/incremental-dom, htm, custom elements, hooks, observers, frp etc.), design research, experiments and proofs.
 Current design is third iteration.

 <!--
 Conceptually, app is a set of _reactions_ to changes in some _domain_.